beyondlimits/adv_spawning/README.txt

 Spawning definition:
 --------------------
 {
-	spawnee = "some_mod:entity_name", -- name of entity to spawn OR function to be called absolute_height =     -- absolute y value to check
+	spawnee = "some_mod:entity_name", -- name of entity to spawn OR function to be called e.g. func(pos)
+	absolute_height =     -- absolute y value to check
 	{
 		min = 1,          -- minimum height to spawn at